 Welcome to the West Philly Foods CSA 2015 season!
-In the cold weather, we work hard to plan out a program to deliver you the freshest, local-grown fruits & vegetables (as well as an exciting array of locally made value-added products!) for 21 weeks of the growing season.
+Spring has arrived and we are working hard to prepare for a season of fresh, locally-grown fruits & vegetables (as well as an exciting array of locally made value-added products!) delivered to you for 21 weeks of the growing season.

-For information on becoming a member or partner, contact Allison Blansfield at 215-895-4050 or email@example.com.
+For information on becoming a member or partner, contact CSA Manager Allison Blansfield at 215-895-4050 or email@example.com.

 The West Philly Foods CSA completed another successful growing and distribution season!
 The 2014 season, our largest yet, included: